-What is the Pupil Premium?
+What is Pupil Premium funding?

-Eligibility for the Pupil Premium
+Eligibility for Pupil Premium funding

-Your child may be eligible for free school meals – and accordingly pupil premium – if you receive any of the following benefits:
+Prior to April 2018, children qualified for free school meals – and accordingly pupil premium – if you received any of the following benefits:

-- Income-based jobseekers’ allowance
+Income-based jobseekers’ allowance

-- Income-related employment and support allowance
+Income-related employment and support allowance

-- Support under Part IV of the Immigration and Asylum Act 1999
+Support under Part IV of the Immigration and Asylum Act 1999

-- The guaranteed element of state pension credit
+The guaranteed element of state pension credit

-- Child tax credit, provided that you are not also entitled to working tax credit and have an annual gross income of £16,190 or less
+Child tax credit, provided that you are not also entitled to working tax credit and have an annual gross income of £16,190 or less

 Pupil Premium Expenditure